arjundhatt/arjundhatt.github.io/index.md

-## R resources I find useful when starting out
+## R resources I found useful when starting out

 Below, I will include some R resources I found useful when learning R for the first time: